gtzilla/fastFrag/README.md

 -------

 * I already wrote my HTML, converting it seems annoying, got anything to make it less so?

     Absolutely, in the python folder, there is a script that takes a variety of formats and returns fastFrag JSON, ready to go

         python converter.py -s '<div class="myClass"><a href="#link"><img src="image/image.src" border="0" /></a></div>'

-    This will return a fastFrag ready String, any text is currently admitted, providing structure only (looking for help adding that)
+    This will return a fastFrag ready JSON structure, any text is currently omitted, providing structure only (looking for help adding text support via a flag)

         {"content": [{"content": [{"attributes": {"src": "image/image.src", "border": "0"}, "type": "img"}], "attributes": {"href": "#link"}, "type": "a"}], "css": "myClass"}